chaseofthejungle/java-data-structure-leetcode-interview-questions/README.md

 **Description:** These are code solutions for popular Java development interview questions concerning various data structures (e.g., LinkedLists, Stacks, HashTables), bearing similarities to [Leetcode](https://leetcode.com/) examples.
 These files can be used for independent learning, interview preparation, and/or as a supplement to academic study.

-[Note: These data structure examples are relevant to many college-level Computer Science II and/or III courses.]
+*Note: These data structure examples are relevant to many college-level Computer Science II and/or III courses.
+Before reading these examples, having a [general knowledge](https://quickcodingexplanation.medium.com/data-structures-overview-arrays-stack-queue-linked-list-hash-table-heap-binary-tree-7b88a5711a0b) of these data structures is advised.*

 | Data Structure Types Reviewed | Demonstrations |
 | ----- | ----- |